mdailey/minimal-jwt/README.md

   API requests to the port NodeJS is listening on.

-- Storage of tokens in the browser's sessionStorage is dangerous.
+- Storage of tokens in the browser's sessionStorage is extremely dangerous.
 Any script from the same origin has access to the sessionStorage data.
 Sites that use JWTs in this way are particularly vulnerable to XSS attacks.

+- As of yet, we haven't done anything to mitigate possible CSRF attacks.

 ## Why do devs love JWT?